 Under the spirit-filled leadership and guidance of our sixth pastor, Rev. M.C.
 Fennell, Zion Canaan grew spiritually and in membership.
 In his 37 years tenure, there were several structural renovations to the church and the educational buildings starting in 1970 and being completed by 1980.

-In 1991, the Lord brought our seventh and current pastor, Rev. Bobby L. Smith, Sr. to Zion Canaan.
-So far under his leadership, the sanctuary has undergone complete renovation and a new educational building was erected.
-The church became both incorporated and a non-profit organization.
+In 1991, the Lord brought our seventh pastor, Rev. Bobby L. Smith, Sr. to Zion Canaan.
+Under his leadership, the sanctuary underwent complete renovation, and a new educational building was erected.
+The church became both an incorporated and a non-profit entity, and ministries were added.